-Audience: Developers, Nerds and all people which are interested in stuff with processors and other stuff like that.
+Audience: Developers, Nerds and all people who are interested in stuff with processors and other stuff like that.

 A little bit of C:

-I hope you are quit familiar with C syntax.
+I hope you are quite familiar with C syntax.
 For all they are not, here is a simple <hello_world>.

 - “gcc -o hello.out helloWorld.c” will create an executable binary